-Please note: Internet is a requirement of LSOA.
-If your internet temporarily goes out, you will still need to go to school.
-We suggest going to a local library, a local business that provides WIFI, or a friend's house to use their internet while resolving your internet issues.
-If your outage is prolonged, please notify your homeroom teacher immediately or call 972-420-1404.
+Please note: LSOA requires computer and internet access.
+If your internet connection temporarily goes out, your computer is being worked on, there is a power outage, or you are waiting to see if you qualify for a loaner computer, you must still go to school.
+We recommend using a local library, a local business that provides WIFI, or a friend's house to use their computer and internet while resolving your technology issues.
+If your outage is prolonged, notify your homeroom teacher immediately or call 972-420-1404.